KungumapriyaaMKP/InfosysSpringboard/README.md

 the streamlit is under process, im doing it , what abt the ppt?????

 ISHA: guys uploaded the ppt.
 Its named milestone4.pdf.
 Go through it please.
+As sir had mentioned, we have to explain the slides for the parts we did.
+So go through the ppt, and please mention here the slide number that you will speak on.
+I will be starting the presentation.
+Just tell me the slide numbers.
+And kungumapriya, you have the final output right?